mikinty/real-estate-salesperson/README.md

 - [Process for getting your license](#the-steps) (continue reading below!)
 - [Closing Contracts](./closing.md): what you need to commence a closing (and potentially collect your commission)
 - [Management Companies](./mgmt_companies.md): Some management companies in NYC and how they make deals with agents like you
+- [Online Sources for Listings](./online_sources.md): Where you can go online to find listings for your client

 ## The Steps